xiaoshan1994/xiaoshan1994.github.io/content/post/pl/co_wm.md

 This method of using production input data to estimate waste data is flawed with respect of assuming that all polymer types have the same short lifetime.
 In a market that has not reached a steady state or plateau this means that polymer shares in production are not the same as polymer shares in disposal.
 ![image](https://user-images.githubusercontent.com/65668613/170531992-a9285c38-54e6-420d-a3fc-6d70d671aff8.png)

+## LCI calculation tools  for regionalised waste treatment  – General introduction (2020)
+Technical report, version 2, Zurich, July 2020

+* Patterns of household waste disposal methods in developing countries vary according to climate, housing conditions, availability and cost of waste collection services, local regulations, cultural and other factors.
+Also the characteristics of the waste itself (smell, attractiveness to flies and rodents) determines disposal habits.

+### Brazil{{< hl-text orange>}}
+* sanitary landfill in Brazil are very diverse.
+* 25% (147) reported to have neither base seal, nor gas collection pipes, nor any form of leachate collection and treatment.
+* Incineration is only a targeted treatment for {{< hl-text blue>}}health care waste{{< /hl-text >}}, septic waste and food waste from ports and airports. {{< hl-text blue>}}Incineration of household waste can therefore be considered negligible in the current Brazilian situation{{< /hl-text >}}.
+* Waste incineration is usually not practiced in {{< hl-text blue>}}all of Latin America{{< /hl-text >}}.
+Only Brazil and some Caribbean islands have experience with urban solid waste incinerators (PAHO 2010:130).

+### India
+* Urban households and businesses usually collect waste {{< hl-text blue>}}in a single bin{{< /hl-text >}}.
+Waste separation at the source is not commonly performed.
+* a rate of 88% all generated municipal waste will probably end up in open dumps and other unhygienic treatments
+* The Indian national average landfill gas capture rate estimated for 2007 was very close to zero, as only a few small pilot projects in large cities exist.
+* 6 waste incinerator plants existed in 2015; 12 facilities for refuse derived fuels (RDF); 600 digester plants for biowaste existed; 95 local bodies of a total of 203'700 have set up sanitary landfills

+### South Africa

 [^LFG]: [Landfill gas (LFG)](https://www.epa.gov/lmop/basic-information-about-landfill-gas#:~:text=LFG%20is%20extracted%20from%20landfills,in%20an%20LFG%20energy%20project.) is a natural byproduct of the decomposition of organic material in landfills.
 LFG is composed of roughly 50 percent methane (the primary component of natural gas), 50 percent carbon dioxide (CO2) and a small amount of non-methane organic compounds.